Amtrix/fpt-max-cut/README.md

 cmake ../
 make benchmark</code></pre>

+<h2>Solvers</h2>
+Per default, localsearch (simple implementation by us) and mqlib are run.
+These are included with our project.
+This enables our project to perform a comparison between the non-kernelized and kernelized graph's maximum cut computation.

 <h3>Linking BiqMac and Localsolver</h3>
-Use build-config.json to specify the paths to the corresponding binaries.
+Two other famous maximum cut solvers are the BiqMac solver and Localsolver.
+These are not open source and, therefore, not included with our project.
+You can manually retrieve those binaries and use build-config.json to specify the paths to their executable.
 Do this before running cmake in the previous step.

+<h2>Run Example</h2>
+We have also provided the script <code>run-example</code> to showcase how to use our project.
+More execution scripts are available in scripts/experiments.
+They should be only used for education purposes, though.
+We used them to compute the results for our experiments.

 <h2>Execution flags:</h2>